de-passage/dotfiles/README.md

 ```bash
 git --work-dir="$HOME" --git-dir="$DOTFILES" checkout wsl_zsh --force # Needed if files already exist
 ```
+I keep the actual files in separate branches to avoid having the README around on my machines.
+Not great but it works.

 ### Using a separate git repo and symlinks